UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Shell Scripting Example with PBS and Slurm
-* Because SLRUM calls a shell when launched any shell commands can can also be used in a Slurm script.
+* Because SLURM calls a shell when launched any shell commands can can also be used in a Slurm script.
 * As an example, an MD Drug Docking experiment, MD3 -  Aspirin to A2 phospholipase, includes a range of Linux commands and shell script structures.
 This includes variable assignment, redirections, and loops.
 This job can be copied to a local directory and lauched like any other Slurm job.
 The jobscript and data files are at: `/usr/local/common/HPCshells/NAMD/drugdock.Slurm`
 -- *Slide End* --